As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

 - Disorders of the fibrous discs between the bones of the spine can also cause pain, or limb numbness or weakness.

-- Surgery: Surgical therapies (joint replacements, spinal surgery) may be required to treat significant osteoarthritis, disc disease or spinal stenosis.
+It is also important to consider the impact of orthopedic surgeries for non-PD related spine, hip, knee, and shoulder conditions.
+Surgical therapies (joint replacements, spinal surgery) may be required to treat significant osteoarthritis, disc disease or spinal stenosis.
 As with any surgical treatment, the risks and benefits should be weighed carefully.
+Although people with PD can benefit from such surgeries, they may have a longer and more complicated recovery than people without PD.

 - Talk to your doctor about your PD medication regimen — medication changes that may ease skeletal/spine issues and strategies for optimizing medications to ensure they are most effective for PD.